Ojlit/package-management/Tomcat-installation/READme.md

 }

 ```
-Validate the nginx.conf by using below command TWICE
+Validate the nginx.conf by using below command
 ```sh
   nginx -t
 ```